Vyral/brett-jennings/_posts/2022-03-22-5-ways-to-win-in-this-hot-market.md

 ---
 {% include youtube.html %}

-{% include pullquote.html %}
+{% include excerpt.html %}

 With inventory at all-time lows and prices at all-time highs, buyers are facing fierce competition in this market.
 How can you win as a buyer in a super-competitive market like this one?
 Don’t get discouraged because there are five ways you can stand out in the crowd:

 **1\.
-Get pre-approved.** <i>You’ll want to get pre-approved for more than you might think.</i> With how prices are rising, the type of home you’re looking at online might cost $25,000 to $100,000 more by the time you start shopping.
+Get pre-approved.** *You’ll want to get pre-approved for more than you might think.* With how prices are rising, the type of home you’re looking at online might cost $25,000 to $100,000 more by the time you start shopping.

 Also, consider getting pre-approved as an all-cash buyer.
 Several boutique lenders can do this for you, and it’s more important than ever in our market.
 All-cash offers are three times more likely to be accepted than traditional offers.
 Sellers like the certainty that they provide.

+{% include pullquote.html %}

 **2\.
 Become a student of the market.** Look at what homes list for compared to what they end up selling for.
 Your Realtor can provide you with this information, but you’ll need to understand the sales-to-list price ratio.
 That will tell you how much you’ll have to offer on homes in your price range.